 - Public Service Loan Forgiveness.
-This federal program forgives the federal student loan debt of public employees including teachers and education support professionals after they make 120 qualifying payments.
+This federal program forgives the federal student loan debt of public employees, including teachers, faculty, and education support professionals, after they make 120 qualifying payments.

 - Teacher loan forgiveness.
 For teachers only, this program forgives up to $5,000 after five years of teaching, or up to $17,500 if you teach math or science at the secondary level, or special education at any level.